alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

     with open(current_frame.filename) as srcfile:
         lines = list(itertools.islice(srcfile, current_frame.lineno))

     # Work backwards through the lines from where ``Trues2()`` is called
     # to find the maximal chunk of Python code that ends at the point
     # where the function is called.
     def dummy_trues():
         return [True]

     have_seen_valid_lines = False

     for line_count in range(1, len(lines)):
         # Remove any leading whitespace to get around indentation issues
         src = "\n".join([l.strip() for l in lines[-line_count:]])
         try:

             # We have to pass a definition for Trues2(), even not if
             # the right one, otherwise it'll use the top-level function,
             # and then you get a recursion error.
             exec(src, {"Trues2": dummy_trues})

         # Either of these mean we've captured too much, so this
         # isn't the assignment expression -- backtrack.
         except (NameError, SyntaxError) as err:
           if have_seen_valid_lines:
               src = "\n".join([l.strip() for l in lines[-line_count+1:]])
               break

-		# We get a ValueError() if Trues2() inside exec() is returning
+        # If the dummy_trues() function guessed the wrong number of True's,
-		# the wrong number of True instances.
-This is a valid assignment,
+        # the exec() will throw a ValueError.
+If it guessed right, the
-		# so keep track of it.
+        # code will execute successfully.
         except ValueError:
             have_seen_valid_lines = True
         else:
             have_seen_valid_lines = True

     # Now we've got the complete assignment expression (probably),
     # start increasing the number of True's we return until we
     # stop getting ValueErrors.
     for true_count in itertools.count(start=1):
         result = [True] * true_count